g0mb4/OpenDUNE/README.txt

 Supported Platforms
 -------------------
-OpenDUNE is written in ANSI C (C89), and only requires SDL/SDL2 to run.
-In result, OpenDUNE should run on all platforms supported by SDL or SDL2.
+OpenDUNE is written in ANSI C (C89), and only requires SDL/SDL2/SDL3 to run.
+In result, OpenDUNE should run on all platforms supported by SDL, SDL2 or SDL3.
+SDL3 is currently only supported on Linux.
 Currently we officially support the following platforms:

   - Linux